apache/trafficserver/doc/reference/configuration/ssl_multicert.config.en.rst

   the certificate chain. `FILENAME` is resolved relative to the :ts:cv:`proxy.config.ssl.CA.cert.path` configuration variable.

+ssl_key_pass_dialog=[builtin|exec:/path/to/program]
+  Method used to provide a pass phrase for encrypted private keys.
+  Two options are supported: builtin and exec
+    ``builtin`` - Requests passphrase via stdin/stdout.
+Useful for debugging.
+    ``exec:`` - Executes a program and accepts the output from stdout for the pass phrase.
+The intent is that this program runs a security check to ensure that the system is not compromised by an attacker before providing the pass phrase.

 ssl_ticket_enabled=1|0
   Enable :rfc:`5077` stateless TLS session tickets.
 To support this, OpenSSL should be upgraded to version 0.9.8f or higher.
 This